Fundraising terms and conditions

 i.
 You fail to complete the relevant Event Console (where applicable).

 ii.
-You, as in 3 (b), have not raised at least 50% of the Minimum fundraising pledge, by 4 weeks prior to the Event or no other arrangements have been agreed with your fundraising timescale.
+You have not raised the agreed minimum fundraising pledge agreed by your registration, or no other arrangements have been agreed with your fundraising timescale.

 iii. by participating, you would be going against any medical or health advice to not participate due to an pre-existing condition or injury.